Non-Native Species and Biosecurity Planning

 As part of the project, we have developed leaflets for the aquaculture industry and marinas and marine users (see Downloads, below), which contain further information on several non-native species, and what you can do to limit their spread and impact on Shetland.

 An Identification Guide: Marine Aliens & Climate Change Indicator Species is also available.
 This has a longer list of species to look out for; including some which, if found, may indicate the seas around Shetland are warming.

 Following ‘good practice’ can minimise spread of non-native species:

 - Keep boats and structures and free of fouling as possible.

 - Check for ‘invasives’ when moving equipment between different areas (e.g. boats)

 - Check, clean and dry personal gear when moving between areas.

-- Don’t throw even small pieces of non-natives back into the water, as some can grow back from tiny bits.
+- Do not throw even small pieces of non-natives back into the water, as some can grow back from tiny bits.

-If you spot any marine species that you think have been introduced you can contact the marine spatial planning team either by email, phone or post.
-You can download an Introduced Species Recording Form here.
-Please also take a picture, if you can do so safely.
+If you spot any marine species that you think have been introduced you can contact the marine spatial planning team either by email, phone, or post.
+You can download an Introduced Species Recording Form.
+Please also take a picture if you can do so safely.

 Good practice and a fast response can limit the spread of non-native species!